-- Production of cost effective feed for Trout broodstock and selected ornamental fishes. - Environmental Impact Assessment of Shrimp farm discharges. - Study on the Lobster fishery resources. - Study on the prevailance of shrimp diseases. - To study on the aggregation of fish in the available artificial reef.
+Production of cost effective feed for Trout broodstock and selected ornamental fishes.

+- Environmental Impact Assessment of Shrimp farm discharges. - Study on the Lobster fishery resources. - Study on the prevailance of shrimp diseases. - To study on the aggregation of fish in the available artificial reef.

 Islands of the Tuticorin region act as bio shields in this village along with the coral and seagrass beds.
-The impact of tsunami was comparatively less in this district.
+The impact of tsunami was comparatively less in this district because of that.
 Moreover, manual protection by making sea walls has been done in several areas noticeably in Thirespuram.

 One day workshop was conducted on tsunami at Government Polytechnic on 19.07.06.
-Quality testing of various types of materials used in construction and practical sessions were conducted.
+Quality testing of various type of materials used in construction and practical sessions were conducted.
 Various awareness programs on coastal resources and conservation have been conducted by various government and private sectors.
-Coral miners stopped coral mining after 2004 Indian Ocean tsunami due to increased awareness.
+Coral miners stopped the coral mining after 2004 Indian Ocean tsunami by the effect of creating awareness.

 Successful coral restoration has been done by Suganthi Devadason Marine Research Institute around Tuticorin group of islands and in mainland Punnakayal patch reef.
-Very good results were obtained.
+Very good results were witnessed.
 Artificial reefs have also been deployed in various areas along Tuticorin coast.
 Initiatives have been taken to do the seagrass restoration also.
 Mangrove restoration has been done by the forest department near Punnakayal and Pazhayakayal areas.